 The United States is committed to increasing women’s economic empowerment through investment, financing, and global economic partnerships.
 The USG supported with $50 million, and with international partners has galvanized more than $354 million to advance women’s entrepreneurship around the globe.
 The United States initiated We-Fi, a new multi-donor facility, which was launched at the G20 Summit in 2017.
 We-Fi aims to engage private sector finance and catalyze increased lending and investment for women’s businesses.
 We-Fi combines that with complementary technical assistance, such as skills enhancements and market access, to enable women-owned and women-led small and medium enterprises to thrive.

-Women Empowered – Realizing Inclusive & Sustainable Economies (WE RISE) is a women’s economic empowerment initiative.
-To account for the deeply interconnected nature of women’s experiences, WE RISE programs employ approaches that are highly collaborative, integrated, multidisciplinary, and inclusive, addressing women’s economic empowerment in the context of legal and practical barriers such as gender-based violence, conflict, and insecurity.
-WE RISE has three central goals: (1) Strengthen the capacity of civil society organizations to support women’s economic empowerment; (2) Provide women with the resources they need to succeed as equal and active participants in the global economy; (3) Engage in collaborative research and learning to build a body of evidence on relevant promising practices.
-WE RISE’s pilot strategic initiative, Reducing Barriers to Women’s Economic Empowerment in El Salvador and Honduras, was launched in 2018, and supports the
+Women and Girls Empowered (WAGE) is a global programming consortium that addresses cross-cutting issues affecting women and girls and their ability to fully participate in their societies, including women’s economic empowerment initiative.
+To account for the deeply interconnected nature of women’s experiences, WAGE programs employ approaches that are highly collaborative, integrated, multidisciplinary, and inclusive, addressing women’s economic empowerment in the context of legal and practical barriers such as gender-based violence, conflict, and insecurity.
+WAGE women’s economic empowerment programming has three central goals: (1) Strengthen the capacity of civil society organizations to support women’s economic empowerment; (2) Provide women with the resources they need to succeed as equal and active participants in the global economy; (3) Engage in collaborative research and learning to build a body of evidence on relevant promising practices.
+WAGE’s women’s economic empowerment programming is active in Central Asia, El Salvador, Honduras, Moldova, and Timor Leste.